How to Monitor Airflow with Zabbix

 • DAG failure alerts (symptoms)

-If Zabbix can reach the Airflow REST API, you can apply the same pattern in VMs, cloud, or managed services.
+As long as you can reach the Airflow REST API, it works on VMs, cloud, or managed services.

-In Airflow operations, what you really need is not another dashboard but immediate alerts.
+In scenarios like Airflow, what operators really need is not dashboards but instant alerts.

 ⓒ 2025 엉뚱한 녀석의 블로그 [quirky guy's Blog]. 본문 및 이미지를 무단 복제·배포할 수 없습니다. 공유 시 반드시 원문 링크를 명시해 주세요.